 Cost of Groceries in Cancun

 This is another area where you can save thousands of dollars compared to the United States.
-I covered this in a post last year titled How to Save More Than $5,000 A Year On Groceries Living Abroad.
-The same rules apply even in 2013.
+I covered this in a post a few years back titled How to Save More Than $5,000 A Year On Groceries Living Abroad.
+The same rules apply even in 2016.

 While the average grocery bill per U.S. American is $6,500 per year (according to the Department of Labor as reported by TLC ), in Mexico you can eat like a king on mere $1,000 per year, per person in comparison.
 That’s $5,500 savings per year, and yet we are eating the exact same foods that the average person in the U.S. is eating and has access to…it’s just that we are purchasing things in a country where we aren’t charged an arm and a leg for food.